evan-goode/mania/README.md

 # Mania 👻

-Mania is a command-line tool for downloading music from streaming services.
-It currently supports [Google Play Music](https://play.google.com/music) and [TIDAL](https://tidal.com).
+Mania is a command-line tool for downloading music from [TIDAL](https://tidal.com).
 It is intended for educational and private use only, and **not** as a tool for pirating and distributing music.

+### A note about Google Play Music

+Starting with version 3.0.0, Mania no longer supports Google Play Music.
+Why not?
+First and foremost, I no longer have a Google Play Music account, so GPM integration has become difficult to test.
+Second, the future of Google Play Music itself is uncertain.
+Google's reputation for killing off underperforming projects is [well-established](https://killedbygoogle.com/), and rumors of YouTube Music completely replacing GPM have recently resurfaced.

+That being said, please let me know if you are interested in keeping Google Play Music supported.
+All I need is a GPM subscription or a volunteer who can test changes with their account.

 ## Installation :arrow_down:

 ```
-pip install --user --upgrade "https://github.com/evan-goode/mania/archive/master.zip"
+pip3 install --user --upgrade "https://github.com/evan-goode/mania/archive/master.zip"
 ```

 Mania requires Python 3.6 or higher.
-Support for older versions isn't on the roadmap, but feel free to PR.
-I don't think much would need to be changed.
+Support for older versions isn't on the roadmap, but feel free to submit a pull request.
+I don't think much would need to change.

 Mania has only been tested on macOS and GNU/Linux.